mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 The summary for why I went with this approach for SVG injection and coloring all comes down to Safari support.
 With `fill` unavailable, the only way to color icons is a CSS+SVG filter.
 However, Safari was unable to apply the filter even when the `<filter>` and the `<img>` were in the same shadow root.
 On a hunch, I tried moving them both inside the same SVG (and swapping HTML's `<img>` for SVG's `<image>`), and it worked.

+### Defining the color

+Defining the color to apply to a pfe-icon is as easy as setting a CSS variable.
+The name of the variable is `--pfe-icon--Color`.

 ### Puzzler: MS Edge icon coloring

 In the [browser support][browser-support] section, you'll see that icons are rendered as black and white in IE11 and Edge.
 The odd thing is, at one point icon coloring *did* work in Edge.
 I swear.
 I have a screenshot of colored icons in Edge on day I discovered the `<image>` element, but the next day it no longer worked.
 I spent an entire day [bisecting][bisect] my commits, trying to figure out what changed, with no luck.
 My only guess is that a minor version change in ShadyCSS is to blame.
 In the end, icon coloring in Edge was not important enough to spend more time on it.
 Edge's days are numbered.

 ---